PanicStation.org

 Short answer

-Correct your device’s date/time (prefer “set automatically”), then restart the browser (or device) and try again.
-Don’t bypass certificate/security warnings while your clock is wrong.
+Set your device’s date, time, and time zone correctly, preferably using automatic time settings, then restart the browser and try again.
+Do not bypass certificate or security warnings while the clock is wrong.

 Do not do these things

-• Don’t click through certificate warnings (“Your connection isn’t private”, “Secure connection failed”) just to reach a login page.
+• Do not click through certificate warnings such as “Your connection isn’t private,” “Secure connection failed,” or “Your clock is ahead” just to reach a login page.

-• Don’t enter passwords, banking details, or verification codes on any page showing a security warning.
+• Do not enter passwords, banking details, work credentials, or verification codes on any page showing a security warning.

-• Don’t install “certificate fix” tools/extensions from pop-ups or unknown sites.
+• Do not install “certificate fix,” “clock fix,” or “browser security fix” tools from pop-ups, ads, emails, or unknown sites.

 What to do now